avnet-iotconnect/iotc-freertos-stm32-h5/QUICKSTART_NTZ.md

 * On the left sub-menu, click *Live Data* and after a few seconds, MQTT data should be shown.

 ## 10. Visualization
+Dashboards are used to easily visualize data.
+* Download the [STM32H5 Dashboard Template]() (Right-click and open in new window)
+* Click the **Download** icon to save the file and take note of the location
+* Once downloaded, select "Create Dashboard" from the top of the IoTConnect portal and then choose the "Import Dashboard" option.
+* Enter a name for the dashboard (e.g. "STM32H5 Demo Dashboard")
+* Click "Browse" and select the dashboard template (.json) file downloaded previously which will cause two new fields to appear.
+* Select "STM32H5ntz" from the **Template** drop-down
+* Select the unique device name from the **Device** drop-down
+* Click **Save**